Glqzer/Strands/README.md

 - Currently the front-end is "fully functional" in the sense that:
     - Words are able to be selected, cleared, validated
     - The spangram word will be highlighted yellow when submitted and correct
-    - Other valid words will be highlighted green when and correct
+    - Other valid words will be highlighted green when submitted and correct
-    - Incorrect words will not be validate
+    - Incorrect words will not be validated

-- Server - for the images where the full grid is displayed, we are using a sample grid with a hard coded word coordinate solution.
+- Server - for the images where the full grid is displayed, we are using a sample grid with a hard-coded word coordinate solution.
-    - The server has 2 implementations of the /validate path, one using the hardcoded grid and one using the result of place-spangram.
+    - The server has 2 implementations of the /validate path, one using the hardcoded grid and one using the result of place_spangram.
 The hardcoded grid is to demonstrate our working "checker" functionality and will (hopefully) be replaced with the complete grid
     - The server initializes the game_state which it then communicates to the frontend.
 We currently have an /initialize and /validate route:
     - The initialize route responds with game_state.board and the /validate route receives the word and coordinates from the front-end and responds with whether the word is valid or a spangram